oleksandr-gamedev-qa/GameDevQA-portfolio-example/README.md

 ## CV
 Please, find [my CV* using this link](https://www.cvmaker.com/).

-**This version can be outdated and not full, please contact me to get the most relevant CV.*

 ## GameDev QA Portfolio*

 **This project is a non-commercial case study conducted for educational purposes.
 All game titles, assets, and trademarks are the property of their respective owners.*